AnHaiTrinh/moreh-pre-course/code/part3/README.md

 ### Connect/Disconnect container from network

-Docker Compose create a network `part3_ssh-net` for the SSH client and SSH server.
+Docker Compose automatically creates a network `part3_ssh-net` for the SSH client and SSH server.
 If you want to connect/disconnect a machine from this netowork, run the following commands

 ```bash
 docker network (dis)connect part3_ssh-net ssh-{client|server}